Keep an index up to date

 Important

-Non-generic Coveo Platform connectors supporting incremental source updates (for example, SharePoint, Jive, YouTube, etc.) have default schedules which are adapted to the system they connect to, as well as to crawler performance.
+Non-generic Coveo connectors supporting incremental source updates (for example, SharePoint, Jive, YouTube, etc.) have default schedules which are adapted to the system they connect to, as well as to crawler performance.

 These default schedules fit most use cases and should only be modified to reduce the load on an indexed system or to ensure that a small source is updated more often.